 To find out more about James’s life and his fuchsias and place of work, visit the following pages:

 Plant Heritage was formerly known as the National Council for the Conservation of Plants & Gardens (NCCPG). why not visit Plant Heritage’s website for more information about other National Collections around the UK and the world’s leading garden plant conservation charity.

 Visiting the Collection

 The collection is set in a suburban garden with an eclectic array of planting, a formal lawn surrounded with borders rich in colour.
 Fruit and cut flower beds, along with a large glasshouse, a patio area and formal pond.

-If you would like to visit the collection we usually hold one open day per year, details of this will be published on our events page. alternatively visits can be arranged by prior appointment.
+If you would like to visit the collection we usually hold one open day per year (If we are not exhibiting the collection at RHS Hampton Court Palace Garden Festival or similar show).
+Details of any open day will be published on our events page. alternatively visits can be arranged by prior appointment.

 To arrange a visit or for further information please contact us.